Daculliber/secure_config/README.md

 This library is not intended for military grade security, nor it is suitable for professional use.
 It is intended to provide a secure .config file, and protect against casual unauthorized tampering of a program's files, and for the most cases it will do its job.
 This is not designed to encrypt your most sensitive data, and its core security features can lead to LOSS OF THE STORED DATA.

+## Dependencies

+This project utilizes the following key dependencies:

+> cryptography: A powerful and opinionated cryptographic library for Python, used here for all encryption and decryption processes.
+You can learn more about it on its GitHub repository(https://github.com/pyca/cryptography) or PyPI page (https://pypi.org/project/cryptography/).